 When it comes to the ROI of the MBA, statistics show that the value is definitely still apparent.
 Across business schools globally, the Graduate Management Admission Council (GMAC) reported that business school boosts earning potential for graduates substantially, with nearly all business school alumni (95%) rating their education as good to outstanding value.

-The 2017 AIB Alumni Insights Report further iterates the point, with the survey of AIB graduates finding that 47% received a salary increase within 12 months of completing the MBA.
-While still studying the degree, one in four graduates received a salary increase, indicating the value MBA students bring as employees.
-The report also highlights that the average annual income growth of graduates over the first four years is an impressive 11% per annum, and the average time taken to payback course fees is less than three years.
+The 2019 AIB Alumni Insights Report further iterates the point, with the survey of AIB graduates finding that 74% received a salary increase after completing the MBA.
+While still studying the degree, the average annual income increased by over 12%, indicating the value MBA students bring as employees.
+The report also highlights that the average annual income growth of graduates is an impressive 10.14% per annum, and the average time taken to payback course fees is less than three years.
 This is likely to be thanks to graduates achieving career-oriented outcomes like a promotion or job change post-MBA, which naturally attracts a higher salary offering.